The Friends reunion special has delayed filming until August

 The 15-year reunion of Monica Geller, Rachel Green, Phoebe Buffay, Ross Geller, Chandler Bing and Joey Tribbiani was officially announced by the Friends cast in simultaneous Instagram posts back in February.

 Each sharing the same picture from their 1985 Rolling Stone cover, Jennifer Aniston, Courteney Cox, Lisa Kudrow, Matthew Perry and David Schwimmer all posted a unanimous caption, "It's happening..."
-Meanwhile, Matt LeBlanc went rogue and posted a picture of the M*A*S*H cast with the same caption, obviously.
+Meanwhile, Matt LeBlanc went rogue and posted a picture of the M*A*S*H cast with the same caption.

 Speaking about the reunion, Courteney Cox said on a podcast with Kevin Nealon: "I'm so excited.
 We're going to have the best time.
 It's going to be great."